akanksha-ghadage/Learning-Exercises/README.md

-# Exercises and Assignments
+# 📁 Repository Overview

-This repository includes assignments covering Python and SQL topics relevant to data analytics.
+This repository contains assignments focused on Python and SQL concepts relevant to data analytics, completed using Jupyter Notebook and PostgreSQL.

 ## How to View